 Who is conducting the research?

 Ann Weatherall is the primary investigator on this project and is leading the research.
-She is a Professor at the School of Psychology, specialising in Discursive Social Psychology and Gender Studies.
+She is a research professor at the School of Psychology, specialising in Discursive Social Psychology and Gender Studies.
 She is working with Kia Haumaru to better understand exactly what makes feminist self-defence so effective.

-Other members of the research team include Professor Lorenza Mondada, Dr Emma Tennent, Bell Murphy, Chloe Te Moananui and Amy Wikaira.
+Other members of the research team include Professor Lorenza Mondada, Bell Murphy, Chloe Te Moananui, Amy Wikaira, Sarah Bowen, Meg Wolmarans, Charm Phear and Chelsey Gardiner.

 You can find out more about our research team here.